rlj0713/cenar/notes.md

 2 - The app will print a list of meal options with that protein.
 3 - The user then selects an option.
     3B - The user indicates the number of people eating (if I finish early).
-4 - The user selects shopping list / recipe.
+4 - The user selects recipe.
-5 - The app prints the shopping list or recipe with modifiations.
+5 - The app prints the shopping list & recipe (with modifiations).

 Objects (Classes) Needed: